GET DIRECTV

 Red Bull

-Team Red Bull is home to the world’s most successful — and highest paid — Formula 1 driver, Max Verstappen, and they’ve been dominant in recent years.
-They’re known for their cutting-edge innovations and aggressive driving style.
+Team Red Bull is home to the world’s most successful — and highest paid — Formula 1 driver, Max Verstappen.
+Known for their cutting-edge innovations and aggressive driving style, Red Bull has been dominant in recent seasons, but saw less success in 2025, finishing third in the constructor’s championship and second in the driver’s championship, with Verstappen narrowly losing out to McLaren’s Lando Norris.

 Racing Bulls (RB)